FRC1257/robotics-training/docs/frc/1-Basics/9-Drivetrain.md

 Luckily, WPILib makes this much easier for us by introducing a class called `DifferentialDrive`.
 What this class does is introduce a way to control our motors for us and do the math to turn what we want into the individual motor outputs.
 Turning while driving (not turning in place) is essentially using mismatched speeds with respect to the two sides.

 We can pass in values (i.e. inputs from the controller's joysticks) into a `DifferentialDrive` object in order to tell the robot to drive forward at full speed while turning right at half speed.
-We'll name those passed-in values `speedForward` and `speedTurn`.

 Then, `DifferentialDrive` will take in these commands, do the math, and then update the motors accordingly to make the robot perform this action.